 Happy Ending

 So after realizing the device might never turn on and will only be a display device and not a functioning one I put the battery in it and put it back in the box.
 I was in the middle of a conversation about 30 minutes later and I heard a chirp from the box.
 I opened it to find the display on.
-I guess the internal battery must have needed a bit of a charge first before it would turn on.
-It is 100% fully functioning (other then the network) What a piece of history!!
+I guess the internal battery just needed a bit of a charge first before it would turn on.
+It is 100% fully functioning (other than the network) What a piece of history!!

 © Caspan 2016